visgl/deck.gl/dev-docs/RFCs/v7.x-binary/glsl-accessor-rfc.md

 ## Proposals

+> THIS SECTION IS STILL BEING DEVELOPED, NOT READY FOR REVIEW

 ### AttributeManager changes

 * The presence of a string valued accessor would cause the `AttributeManager` to skip the generation of the attribute related to that accessor.